WalkerMx/Simple-DDS/README.md

-# Managed DDS Encoder (VB.NET)
+# Managed DDS Encoder/Decoder (VB.NET)

-A lightweight, standalone, and high-performance DDS (DirectDraw Surface) encoder for .NET.
+A lightweight, standalone, and high-performance DDS (DirectDraw Surface) encoder and decoder for .NET.
 It is portable and has has zero dependancies, so you can create textures without installing huge C++ SDKs or DirectX libraries.

 ## Features